DOCUMENTATION

 Install — macOS

-unzip racketeer-0.3.0-macos.zip -d racketeer cd racketeer chmod +x install-standalone.sh sudo ./install-standalone.sh
+unzip Racketeer-0.3.2-macos.zip -d racketeer cd racketeer chmod +x install.sh sudo ./install.sh

+Node.js 22 is installed automatically if Homebrew is present.
 The installer registers a LaunchDaemon so Racketeer starts at boot.
-Access at http://localhost:9002.
+Access at http://localhost:3000.

 First Login